RetroDECK/ES-DE/USERGUIDE-DEV.md

 The EMULATOR.INI file is found in the _Model 2 Emulator_ installation directory.

 Also note that Model 2 Emulator is a bit broken and on most GPU drivers it will only work correctly if ES-DE keeps running in the background while the game is launched.
 However, for some GPU drivers the opposite is true and the emulator will only work if ES-DE is suspended.
 To use the latter setup, switch to the alternative emulator entry _Model 2 Emulator [Suspend ES-DE] (Standalone)_.

+Likewise, if using the standalone release of FinalBurn Neo you also need to define the ROM directory in the fbneo.ini file or via the user interface as this emulator does not support passing the full path to the game ROM on game launch.

 #### Nintendo Game and Watch